Andres24680/Blackjack-milestone-game/README.md

 ## Project Description

 My idea for this project is to create a single-player blackjack game!
 I want to create the background like you are playeing on a blackjack table and have you play against the dealer.
 The way to beat the dealer is by getting as close to 21 as possible without going over, and having a stronger hand then the dealer.
+You have 10 chances to beat the dealer
 Goodluck!!
 ## Game Logic